nqthqn/talk2/ajaj-article.md

           def create_post(request):
               pass

-Also, you will need an index to put your initial page.
-So create a url, view and template for that as well.
+  - A template to put step 0 in and for `home` view to use.

 0. Make a little HTML form